-WHEREAS, (The Housing Finance Authority of Palm Beach County, Florida ("Authority") is a public body corporate and politic, created under the laws of the State of Florida and is a special district of the State of Florida., and;

-WHEREAS, Section 218.415 of the Florida Statute provides for local government investment policies, and it is in the best interest of t\The Authority to adopt an investment policy below for the Authority is in accordance with said statute.
+The Housing Finance Authority of Palm Beach County, Florida ("Authority") is a public body corporate and politic, created under the laws of the State of Florida and is a special district of the State of Florida, Section 218.415 of the Florida Statute provides for local government investment policies.
+The investment policy below is in accordance with said statute.